 SQFlite to manage a database with SQLite in Flutter

-A database is one of the main elements shared by applications today, in practically all applications today, there is always data that is persistently recorded; when you want to store structured data persistently in an application, the first thing that comes to mind is to use a database.
+Databases are one of the core elements shared by applications today, and we can use them jointly with SharedPreferences in Flutter to save simple data; in practically all applications nowadays, there is always data that is persistently recorded; when you want to store structured data persistently in an application, the first thing that comes to mind is using a database.

-On Android, the default database used is SQLite; which is nothing more than a file where all our structured records are stored.
+In Android, the database used by default is SQLite; which is nothing more than a file where all our structured records are saved.

-SQLite is a small, fast, self-contained, highly reliable, fully featured SQL database engine.
-SQLite is the most used database engine in the world.
-SQLite is built into every mobile phone and most computers and comes bundled with countless other applications that people use every day.
+SQLite is a small, fast, self-contained, high-reliability, full-featured SQL database engine.
+SQLite is the most widely used database engine in the world.
+SQLite is built into all mobile phones and most computers and comes bundled inside countless other applications that people use every day.

-In Flutter, we have several options to store data persistently, and we can even use SQLite for this purpose; although, unlike native Android, Flutter does not natively support SQLite, otherwise we have to use a plugin with which we can take advantage of this feature; it is called as SQFlite which enables the use of an SQLite database in Flutter:
+In Flutter, we have several options for storing data persistently, and we can even use SQLite for this purpose; although, unlike native Android, Flutter does not natively support SQLite, so we have to use a plugin with which we can take advantage of this feature; it is known as SQFlite, which enables the use of an SQLite database in Flutter:

 https://pub.dev/packages/sqflite

-To install it, we do it through a pub:
+To install it, we do it via pub:

 pubspec.yaml